 Taking the bus is the most popular way to travel from Prague to Vienna.
 Considering that buses, trains, and flights all require approximately the same amount of time to travel from Prague to Vienna, most travelers choose to save money by taking the bus.
 However, taking the train is also a popular option for travelers who prefer extra space on the journey.

-Travel between Prague, Czechia and Vienna, Austria is: Partially open.
+International travel from Prague, Czechia to Vienna, Austria is: Partially open.

-International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of Czech Republic.
+Entry into Austria is currently allowed for: Entry is partially open for citizens and permanent residents of Czech Republic.

-The restriction level for your return to Prague, Czechia from Austria is: Partially open.
+The current restriction level for returning to Prague, Czechia from Austria is: Partially open.

-Entry into Czechia is currently allowed for: Entry is partially open for citizens and permanent residents of Austria.
+Reentering Czechia is currently allowed for: Entry is partially open for citizens and permanent residents of Austria

-This information about your return travel to Czechia was last checked on 9/20/21.
-We advise you to check the latest COVID-19 travel safety regulations for your trip back to Prague from Vienna closer to your date of departure here.
+The information above was last checked on 1/20/22.
+We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to Prague from Vienna here.

-There are 3 ways to get from Prague to Vienna: flight, bus or train.
+There are 3 ways to travel to Vienna from Prague including taking a bus, flight or train.

 This is compared to other ways of getting to Vienna:

-The fastest way to get to Vienna from Prague is by flight with an average travel time of 55 min.
+The fastest way from Prague to Vienna is by flight with an average journey time of 55 min.

-Other travel options to Vienna can usually take longer:
+There are alternative travel options to Vienna that can usually take longer:

-In comparison, going by bus can take 4 h 30 min on average.
+In comparison, going by train can take 4 h 43 min on average.